© 2021 AYAHUASCA GUIDES

 Our intention is to provide a set of guides for people who desire to understand and consider usage of Ayahuasca outside of the traditional Amazonian setting.
 Scroll down to learn more.

-Ayahuasca is a plant medicine that has been used for at least a thousand of years.
+Ayahuasca is a plant medicine that has been used for very likely more than a thousand years.
 Indeed, it is one of the safest medicines ever discovered.
 Yet, unlike most of the medicines in the modern world, Ayahuasca used to treat numerous parts of the person—the mind, the body, and the spirit.
 Today, it is being explored all over the world.
 Everyone from CEOs to entrepreneurs, to moms, any everyone in between has been discovering the many healing benefits of this medicine.
 Most who work with this medicine emerge with profound new outlooks on life and the world at large, which is something not many other medicines can provide.

 Like many things in this world, much of the information on Ayahuasca that is widely available online focuses on the whizz-bang pop side of things.
 And while Ayahuasca can be considered a type of psychedelic medicine, labeling it as such often ignores the vastness of its ability to heal on all levels.
 Ayahuasca is unlike the other psychedelics it is often grouped with, which are often used recreationally.
 Ayahuasca has no recreational use or benefit.
 To the contrary, taking this medicine is often not a fun experience.
 Yet, it is one of the most powerful healing medicines in the world for the body, mind, and spirit.
 And as such, we hope to shed some light on this topic.